Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Early Universe

-The high densities and temperatures of the early universe provide an efficient means to generating a cosmologically stable $\x^*$ abundance.
-If DM was part of a thermal bath in the primordial universe, chemical equilibrium drives the relative abundances of $\x$ and $\x^*$ to comparable values.
-This is indeed the case in standard cosmologies of thermal relics in which DM was once in equilibrium with ordinary matter.
-At much later times, typically once the temperature is much smaller than the mass splitting $\delta$, the relative abundance of $\xs$ (compared to $\x$) is exponentially suppressed and freezes out.
+The high densities and temperatures of the early universe efficiently generate a cosmologically stable excited state abundance.
+If DM was part of a thermal bath in the primordial universe, chemical equilibrium drives the relative abundances of $\x$ and $\x^*$ to comparable values, as is the case in standard cosmologies of thermal relics in which DM was once in equilibrium with ordinary matter.
+Once the temperature becomes much smaller than the mass splitting $\delta$, the relative abundance of the excited state $\xs$ (compared to $\x$) is exponentially suppressed and freezes out.
 Thus, estimating the primordial fraction of $\xs$ at late times requires tracking the cosmological evolution across the periods of $\x , \xs \leftrightarrow \text{SM}$ chemical and kinetic decoupling, as well as the period of $\x \leftrightarrow \xs$ decoupling.
-In the following discussion, we give simple analytic expressions for the rates of these various processes.
+In the following discussion, we give simple analytic expressions for the rates of these processes; we use a full numerical analysis in the figures.

-Within the context of Eq.~(\ref{eq:lagrangian}), DM can maintain chemical equilibrium with the SM bath through coannihilations to electromagnetically charged SM particles $f$, as mediated by the dark photon, $\x \x^* \leftrightarrow \Ap \leftrightarrow f f$.
-For temperatures $T \ll \mAp$, this process is dominated by the the exchange of an off-shell $\Ap$.
+In the dark photon model Eq.~(\ref{eq:lagrangian}), DM can maintain chemical equilibrium with the SM bath through coannihilations to electromagnetically charged SM particles $f$, as mediated by the dark photon, $\x \x^* \leftrightarrow \Ap \leftrightarrow f f$.
+For temperatures $T \ll \mAp$, this process is dominated by the exchange of an off-shell $\Ap$.
 The total comoving $\x + \xs$ density is dictated by the temperature at which these coannihilations decouple.
-If this occurs at a temperature much greater than the mass splitting $\delta$, the rate for such processes scales as $\sigma v \sim \alpha \, y / m_\x^2$.
-The conserved $\x + \xs$ comoving density is then consistent with observations of the DM energy density provided that $\sigma v \sim 1 / (T_{\text{eq}} \, m_{\text{pl}})$, where $T_{\text{eq}} \sim 0.8 \ \text{eV}$ is the temperature at matter-radiation equality and $m_{\text{pl}}$ is the Planck mass, which is equivalent to \beq y \sim 10^{-10} \times \left( \frac{m_\x}{100 \ \text{MeV}} \right)^2 ~. \eeq
+If decoupling occurs at a temperature much greater than the mass splitting $\delta$, the coannihilations rate scales as $\sigma v \sim \alpha \, y / m_\x^2$.
+The conserved $\x + \xs$ comoving density is then consistent with the observed DM energy density provided that $\sigma v \sim 1 / (T_{\text{eq}} \, m_{\text{pl}})$, where $T_{\text{eq}} \sim 0.8 \ \text{eV}$ is the temperature at matter-radiation equality and $m_{\text{pl}}$ is the Planck mass, which is equivalent to \beq y \sim 10^{-10} \times \left( \frac{m_\x}{100 \ \text{MeV}} \right)^2 \, . \eeq